-Priority area Outputs - م م 1.
+Priority area Outputs -□ □ 2 -□ □ 1.
 Performance HTADock Database and Briefing follows HTA timelines and outcomes of new active substances in 9 key jurisdictions (HTADock project).
 2024 HTADock Database expanded to additional HTA agencies in the EU to set the baseline to monitor drug roll out prior to the EU HTA Regulation.
-2. Early insight • The HTA Industry Metrics Programme has evolved to focus on early HTA advice; individual products are being tracked to assess implementation, experiences and utilisation of early HTA advice and early parallel advice by regulator and HTA agencies. င်္ကြိ ြို့်ကို 3.
+2. Early insight The HTA Industry Metrics Programme has evolved to focus on early HTA advice; individual products are being tracked to assess implementation, experiences and utilisation of early HTA advice and early parallel advice by regulator and HTA agencies. င်္ကြ ၁.
 Collaboration Multi-stakeholder workshop on 'Facilitating Joint Clinical Assessment (JCA) Implementation, Utilisation and Timely Patient Access: Considerations and measures to assess efficiency and effectiveness of the process to enable iterative learnings among stakeholders.'
 Multi-stakeholder workshop on 'New ways of working across regulatory and HTA agencies: collaborative, work-sharing or reliance models- What are the policy implications for companies, HTA and regulatory agencies?'
-4. Quality • Research manuscript developed and submitted investigating the regulatory and HTA submission strategy in terms of parallel and sequential submission and influencing factors for the review sequence. کر چر کری 5.
+4. Quality Research manuscript developed and submitted investigating the regulatory and HTA submission strategy in terms of parallel and sequential submission and influencing factors for the review sequence.
+An industry-focused survey and Technical Forum to investigate the evolving role of HTA policy company professionals, including the challenges, opportunities and cross-cutting learnings between the groups and across companies on best practices. ೪೪೪೪ 5.
 Transparency An R&D Briefing to assess the common products that were approved and assessed in Australia, Canada and the UK in terms of roll out strategy of new medicines and the impact of the Access Consortium and Project Orbis.
-An R&D Briefing focusing on the divergencies and similarities in decision making of 12 EU HTA agencies, by collecting data from public assessment reports/recommendations. - Č - 6.
-New models An industry-focused survey aimed at evaluating companies' preparedness for the EU HTA Regulation, focusing on internal structure, expertise, processes and strategies.
-Technical Forum on patient engagement Multi-stakeholder workshop on 'Vaccines - Are regulatory and HTA approaches fit for purpose for the next decade?'
+An R&D Briefing focusing on the divergencies and similarities in decision making of 12 EU HTA agencies, by collecting data from public assessment reports/recommendations.
+6. New models An industry-focused survey aimed at evaluating companies' preparedness for the EU HTA Regulation, focusing on internal structure, expertise, processes and strategies.
+An R&D Briefing on the utilisation of digital health technology for evidence generation to improve regulatory/HTA decision making.
+Multi-stakeholder workshop on 'Vaccines - Are regulatory and HTA approaches fit for purpose for the next decade?'